From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 Specialties: Organic local produce, delicacies infused with Nepali flavors.

-Activities: Embark on a challenging trek with views of Manaslu, the eighth highest mountain in the world.
-Explore picturesque villages and serene monasteries.
+Activities: Challenging trek with views of Manaslu, eighth highest mountain.
+Explore villages and serene monasteries.

 Accommodation: Teahouses, mountain lodges.

-Specialties: Dal bhat, fried noodles, and locally brewed chang (barley beer).
+Specialties: Dal bhat, fried noodles, locally brewed chang.

-Activities: Experience the hidden treasures of the ancient kingdom of Upper Mustang, beautiful desert-like landscapes, and Tibetan culture.
+Activities: Hidden treasures of ancient kingdom, desert-like landscapes, Tibetan culture.

 Accommodation: Teahouses, Tibetan-style guesthouses.